 He has lived and worked in the USA, Brazil, Switzerland, Turkey, Germany, France and the UK.

 Michael Farmer was an honors graduate of Princeton University and of Harvard Business School, where he graduated with highest honors as a Baker Scholar.

 John Manbeck, Trustee

-John Manbeck, professor emeritus, taught English and Journalism at Kingsborough Community College for 32 years.
-Prior to that, he taught for two years at Helsinki University (Finland) for on a Fulbright teaching grant.
-He served as Brooklyn Borough Historian from 1993-2002, appointed by the Borough President.
-He has held several city and state appointed positions and still serves on advisory and foundation boards.
-He has written/edited seven books about Brooklyn, writes a weekly column, “Historically Speaking” for The Brooklyn Daily Eagle, and has appeared in television, radio and podcast documentaries about Brooklyn on PBS, A&E and Discovery channels.
-For over 20 years, he has been giving talks on Brooklyn for The New York Council for the Humanities.
-His website is , registered with The Authors’ Guild.
+John Manbeck, professor emeritus, taught English and journalism at Kingsborough Community College for 32 years and founded the Kingsborough Historical Society in 1972.
+Prior to that, he taught English philology for two years at Helsinki University (Finland) on a Fulbright teaching grant.
+He served as Brooklyn Borough Historian from 1993-2002, appointed by Borough President Howard Golden, as chairman of the Mayor’s Advisory Committee to the Municipal Archives from 1997-2002, and on the board of the New York State Local History Advisory Council, 2002-2005.
+He has held several other city and state appointed positions and still serves on advisory and foundation boards including the board of Friends of Thirteen (PBS).
+He has written/edited nine books about Brooklyn, wrote a weekly column for The Brooklyn Daily Eagle for eight years and has appeared on television, radio and podcast documentaries about Brooklyn on PBS, A&E, Discovery and History channels.
+For over 20 years, he has given talks on Brooklyn for The New York Council for the Humanities.
+He is past president of the Kingsborough Community College Foundation board.
+His website is www.johnbmanbeck.net, registered with The Authors’ Guild.

 M. Michel Orban, Trustee